 NCI’s basic information about clinical trials explains the types and phases of trials and how they are carried out.
 Clinical trials look at new ways to prevent, detect, or treat disease.
 You may want to think about taking part in a clinical trial.
 Talk to your doctor for help in deciding if one is right for you.

 Osimertinib and Necitumumab in Treating Patients with EGFR-Mutant Stage IV or Recurrent Non-small Cell Lung Cancer Who Have Progressed on a Previous EGFR Tyrosine Kinase Inhibitor

 This phase I trial studies the side effects and best dose of necitumumab when given together with osimertinib in treating patients with EGFR-mutant non-small cell lung cancer that is stage IV or has come back (recurrent) and who have progressed on a previous EGFR tyrosine kinase inhibitor.
-Monoclonal antibodies, such as necitumumab, may block tumor growth in different ways by targeting certain cells.
+Immunotherapy with monoclonal antibodies, such as necitumumab, may induce changes in body’s immune system and may interfere with the ability of tumor cells to grow and spread.
 Osimertinib may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
 Giving necitumumab with osimertinib may be a better treatment for EGFR-mutant non-small cell lung cancer.

 Location: 9 locations

 Afatinib and Necitumumab in Treating Patients with EGFR Mutation Positive Advanced or Metastatic Non-small Cell Lung Cancer